AMalkov-Quest/Riurik/README.markdown

 * Short learning curve
 * Selenium free
-* To abstract over browser differences the JQuery library is used
+* The JQuery library is used to abstract over browser differences
+* Using CoffeeScript to write specs makes them more readable
-* CoffeeScript is used to write specs
+* QUnit, jasmine, mocha, cucumberjs can be used to write specs
+* Allows to run any script language to execute server-side code
+* CI integration: xml, json, html result reporting, execution progress
+* Tests execution history

 Documentation:
 --------------